Kentucky Derby winner Medina Spirit disqualified; trainer Bob Baffert suspended

+“Medina Spirit was treated by veterinarian prescription with a topical salve for a skin infection,” Brewster told Thoroughbred Daily News after last week’s hearing.
+“The Kentucky rules expressly permit use of topical salves, and the treatment given to Medina did not violate any rule.”

+The three stewards who presided over the hearing were not swayed by Brewster’s argument, however.

 Medina Spirit died suddenly in December after a workout at Santa Anita racetrack in California.
+In a statement this month, the California Horse Racing Board said that a necropsy of Medina Spirit, who was subsequently cremated, did not establish a definitive cause of death.

+This year’s Kentucky Derby is set to be staged May 7, with the second leg of the Triple Crown, the Preakness in Baltimore, scheduled for May 21 and the third race in the series, the Belmont Stakes in New York state, scheduled for June 11.

 This is a developing story and will be updated.